One of the Joys of Maturity

 Other, shorter season crops provide one with the opportunity to grow multiple crops on the same piece of ground over the summer.
 As we harvest those crops, we begin making succession plantings in the Senior Garden.
 Succession plantings, as we usually practice them, are plantings of a different crop following the harvest of a crop from a particular area of the garden.
 Doing so allows us to grow one, two, and occasionally three different crops during the season on the same piece of ground.

 There are a number of things to consider to make succession plantings successful.
 One has to be careful with the timing.
 Is there enough time left for the crop to mature?
-Watching crop rotation is also important so you don't limit where you can grow things the next year, or worse yet, have insect or disease carryover from planting the same crop in succession on the same piece of ground.
+Watching crop rotation is also important so you don't limit where you can grow things the next year, or worse yet, have insect or disease carryover from planting the same or a related crop in succession on the same piece of ground.
 Also, soil moisture for direct seeded crops can be an issue.
 For us, the soil is often way too dry to direct seed crops when ground becomes available...often during our usual July dry spell.

 Overwintered crops such as garlic, planted in the late fall and harvested in June or July, also provide an opportunity for succession planting.
 Spring peas, lettuce, brassicas (broccoli, cabbage, cauliflower, etc.), our annual spring bed of onions, carrots, and beets, and even early plantings of green beans all mature in time that one can sneak in another crop on the same ground.